 Whatever you do, make sure to keep the conversation going with your teens around social media.
 Be open and honest about the struggles you face when you overindulge in your own life.

 Social media is a relatively new thing for us parents, but I have a feeling it’s here to stay so we need to make sure we are talking about it with our teens.
+Especially if it is taking a toll on their mental health.
 Mom, give yourself credit for learning and growing so you can help your daughter navigate this new world she is growing up in.
 You are doing a great job!